 SYMPTOMS AND SIGNS: Common symptoms include heartburn, indigestion, and noncardiac chest pain (which may mimic angina pectoris by radiating to the neck, jaw, and/or arms).
 Patients occasionally experience asthma, cough, hoarseness, difficulty in swallowing, or nocturnal regurgitation.
 Patients are taught to avoid factors that decrease LES, cause esophageal irritation, or increase intra-abdominal pressure.

 DIAGNOSIS: Although GERD is usually diagnosed based on the patient's description of its usual symptoms, tests that visualize reflux include barium esophagography (barium swallow), esophageal endoscopy, and esophageal manometry and pH monitoring.

 TREATMENT: Many patients benefit from antacids (taken 1 hr before or 3 hr after meals and at bedtime) or over-the-counter histamine-2-receptor antagonists, e.g., ranitidine.
 Patients who do not respond to these therapies are usually treated with proton pump inhibitors to reduce gastric acidity.
 Surgical treatments to strengthen the LES include Nissen fundoplication, and the construction of sphincter devices to encircle and bolster the LES.

 PATIENT CARE: Patients should avoid eating meals late in the evening or for several hours before lying down.
 Elevating the head of the bed 6 to 8 in (15 to 20 cm) on blocks may help in some cases.
-All affected patients should avoid food and beverages that worsen reflux, ...
+All affected patients should avoid ...